antrea-io/antrea/docs/design/ovs-pipeline.md

 Antrea-native NetworkPolicy has no default rule, and all rules should be explicitly defined.
 Hence, they are evaluated as-is, and there is no need for a table [AntreaPolicyIngressDefaultRule].
 These flows are described as follows:

-- Flow 11 is used to match any packets, constituting the second dimension for `conjunction` with `conj_id` 4.
+- Flow 11 is used to match any IP packets, constituting the second dimension for `conjunction` with `conj_id` 4.
+This flow, which matches all IP packets, exists because we need at least 2 dimensions for a conjunctive match.
 - Flow 12 is used to match packets with the output OVS port in set {0x25},  which has all the ports of the Pods selected by the label `app: web`, constituting the first dimension for `conjunction` with `conj_id` 4.
 - Flow 13 is used to match packets meeting both dimensions of `conjunction` with `conj_id` 4. `APDenyRegMark` that